kevinkawchak/LLMs-Pharmaceutical/README.md

 ### Quantum-Inspired Machine Learning (Historical)

-Earlier work focused on quantum machine learning (QML) using PennyLane and Qiskit frameworks.
+Earlier work focused on quantum-inspired machine learning (QiML) using PennyLane and Qiskit frameworks.
 This represents the largest portion of notebooks by count (600+) and covers algorithm prototyping, parallel quantum architectures, tensor networks, and device benchmarking.

 ```
 Code/PennyLane/                            # 488 notebooks